aclank/audionook/README.md

       - public-port:80
 ```

-There is an extra ENVIRON environment variable which can be `production` (default) or `dev` which just turns off the fastapi docs pages when in production mode.
-Setting this var on a production build of the container will still not enable the docs page without tweaking ./src/app.py
+- Update the stack

-Note - ./bin/run_dev.sh tries to source that ./docker/.env file but portainer vars seem to override whatever is in .env so it is only there for running the uvicorn server manually outside of docker (like with the ./bin/run_local.sh or ./bin/run_local.bat for example)
+- Note - There is an extra `ENVIRON` environment variable which can be `production` (default) or `dev` which just turns off the fastapi docs pages when in production mode.
+Setting this var on a production build of the container will still not enable the docs page without tweaking `./src/app.py`

-Update the stack
+- Note - `./bin/run_dev.sh` tries to source that `./docker/.env` file but portainer vars seem to override whatever is in .env so it is only there for running the uvicorn server manually outside of docker (like with the `./bin/run_local.sh` or `./bin/run_local.bat` for example)

 ## Alembic Database Migrations
 I am terrible at database migrations.
 Here are some notes I made at some point that might help.

 https://www.jeffastor.com/blog/pairing-a-postgresql-db-with-your-dockerized-fastapi-app/

-sudo docker exec -it \<container> bash
+`sudo docker exec -it <container_name> bash`

-alembic revision -m "create_main_tables"
+`alembic revision -m "create_main_tables"`

 this will make a file in ./src/db/migrations/versions/####_"whatever_was_in_quotes".py for creating the main tables.

 Add stuff in there

-alembic upgrade head<br/>
+`alembic upgrade head`<br/>
-alembic downgrade head?
+`alembic downgrade head`

 ## Public Access
 Port foward your `<public-port>` on your router.
 If you own a domain name you could setup a reverse proxy in the same or another portainer stack and give your server a proper url/ ssl.
 Or any other way of doing that.
 Otherwise you can access the site at `http://<your-public-ip>:<public-port>`